krooked/SeparatingAxisTheorem/README.md

 # Separating Axis Theorem swift game playground

-Collision detection of rotatated rectangles using the separating axis theorem.
+Collision detection of rotated rectangles using the separating axis theorem.

-This playground is inspired by this article.
+For all the theory check out this link: https://gamedevelopment.tutsplus.com/tutorials/collision-detection-using-the-separating-axis-theorem--gamedev-169 This playground is inspired by the article.

-Read the theory here:
-https://gamedevelopment.tutsplus.com/tutorials/collision-detection-using-the-separating-axis-theorem--gamedev-169